 A practitioner's Medical Staff appointment and clinical privileges shall be immediately suspended for failure to maintain the minimum amount of professional liability insurance required under Section 3.112 of these Bylaws.
-Affected practitioners may request reinstatement during a period of 90 calendar days following suspension, upon presentation of proof of adequate insurance.
-Thereafter, such practitioners shall be deemed to have voluntarily resigned from the staff and must reapply for staff membership and privileges.
+Affected practitioners may request reinstatement during a period of 30 calendar days following suspension, upon presentation of proof of adequate insurance.
+Failure to make a timely request for reinstatement shall result in automatic relinquishment of membership and privileges.